 Harmony Project Update 2018–11

-Since our last newsletter, we have started open-sourcing our networking stack and planning our next round of fundraising.
+Since our last newsletter, we have started open-sourcing our networking stack and exploring strategic partnership.

 Here’re the highlights:

 - Started to open source our codebase & a new umbrella project called libunison,

 - Hired 2 new teammates & started targeting 100+ strategic partners,